kondratyev-a/pet-clinic/README.md

 # Spring Pet clinic

-*Warning!
-This project is at work now and doesn't complete.*
+*This project is at work now and doesn't complete.*

 The Spring Pet clinic is a sample application designed to show how the Spring stack can be used to build simple, but powerful database-oriented applications.
 Part of the course [Spring Framework 5: Beginner to Guru](https://www.udemy.com/course/spring-framework-5-beginner-to-guru/)